userjack6880/picluster/content/modules/chrony.md

 Note: here, `iburst` is very important; it tells chrony to immediately sync with the server upon boot.

-`exit` the container and wait for it to rebuild, and reboot the nodes
+Now `exit` the container and wait for it to rebuild, and reboot the nodes

 Once everybody is booted and pretty much within 0 seconds of NTP time, we're ready for the next module.